 *Dependent children coverage will be required in 2015.
 Employers may rely on employee’s representation regarding children and their ages.

 Updates for 2015 – Transition relief has been extended to not require dependent coverage until 2016.
 Recently issued FAQs

 from the IRS provide more detail on this transition relief.

 - This transition relief applies only to employers whose plans did not cover (all or some) dependents in both 2013 and 2014 and the employer is taking steps to cover dependents in 2014 and 2015.
 If the large employer changed their eligibility criteria in 2014 to exclude dependents, this transition relief is not available for 2016.

 How do I determine who is considered a full-time employee for purposes of offering health insurance coverage?

-– A time period of at least three but no more than 12 consecutive months for new employees.
-This measurement period is similar to the Standard Look-Back Measurement Period and is used to determine the number of hours new employees work per week.
+– A time period of at least three but no more than 12 consecutive months.
+This measurement period is used when an employer cannot reasonably predict

 - Optional period selected by employer of no longer than 90 days, to begin immediately after the end of measurement period, and ending immediately before the Stability Period.

 During this period the company determines full-time employees, and notifies and enrolls those employees.
 Stability Period